Join Us for Weekly Inbox Encouragement + Access to a Full Library of Free Faith-Building Tools

 Lord,

 You are good.
 Your righteous ways lead me in the way everlasting.
 Show me what’s in my heart, Lord.
 Reveal one selfish desire and its root – that thing in me that wars against You.
 I don’t want to sin against You.
-Fogive me.
+Forgive me.
 Blot these transgressions with Your faithfulness.
 Holy Spirit, counsel me with your wisdom.
 Guide me with revelation and understanding so that I might walk in Your righteous ways.
 Thank You, Lord.
 I wait in trust.
 In Jesus’ name, Amen.

 Wow, Kristi … what a title!!